Federated Causal Discovery From Interventions: Federated Causal Discovery From Interventions

-Following the federated learning paradigm, clients participating in \ours{} collaborate through an iterative discovery process.
-Each federated round fundamentally consists of two stages:
+Following the federated learning paradigm, clients in \ours{} collaborate through a two-phase iterative process:

-\begin{enumerate} \item Local discovery (\Cref{sec:local_learning_stage}): Each client applies a local causal discovery method (LCDM) to yield a \emph{prior belief} about $G$ while considering existing belief from previous rounds.
-Therefore, a client, $C_k$, can securely share its knowledge of the causal structure with the server, without disclosing samples or model parameters.
+\begin{enumerate} \item Local discovery (\Cref{sec:local_learning_stage}): Each client applies a local causal discovery method (LCDM) to yield a \emph{prior belief} about $G$ while incorporating an existing belief.
+Therefore, clients, $C_k$, securely share their belief with the server and not data samples or model parameters.

 \item Global aggregation (\Cref{sec:belief_aggregation_unbalanced_interventions}): The server employs an aggregation method to find the updated belief from a collection of clients' communicated beliefs.
-Then, the server broadcasts the \textit{aggregated belief} back to all clients, which they utilize for local discovery in the next round. \end{enumerate}
+Then, the server broadcasts the \emph{aggregated belief} back to all clients, which they utilize to guide their local optimization in the next round. \end{enumerate}

-We start with the first step in \Cref{sec:local_learning_stage} by discussing the nature of the prior belief knowledge and LCDMs.
-Next, we present two aggregation methods based on the characteristics of clients' local data.
+We start with the first step in \Cref{sec:local_learning_stage} by discussing the nature of the prior belief and LCDMs.
 In \Cref{sec:belief_aggregation_identical_interventions}, we assume a horizontal distribution of $D_{\mathcal{I}}$, that is, every client has access to the same set of interventions.
-Yet, assuming identical intervened covariates in interventional data is a naive assumption for real-world scenarios, where clients oftentimes hold interventional data on different features.
-Consequently, in \Cref{sec:belief_aggregation_unbalanced_interventions}, we propose a proximity-based belief aggregation applicable to clients with non-identical sets of intervened variables, i.e., vertical distribution of $D_\mathcal{I}$.
-It simulates a level of heterogeneity between clients in interventional data, since the underlying distributions vary across clients.
+Yet, assuming identical intervened covariates is a naive assumption for real-world scenarios, where clients oftentimes hold interventional data on various covariates.
+Hence, in \Cref{sec:belief_aggregation_unbalanced_interventions}, we propose a proximity-based belief aggregation applicable to clients with non-identical sets of intervened variables, i.e., vertical distribution of $D_\mathcal{I}$.
+This simulates a level of heterogeneity between clients in interventional data, since the underlying data distributions are different across clients.